kmry/nim_nighty_space/README.md

-# nim nighty build for newcomers #like me :) .
+# nim nighty build for newcomers
+ - # It is for a newcomer like me :) .

-## to start nim nighty build within hour
+## to start nim nighty build within avhour:
 ```
 git clone https://github.com/kmry/nim_nighty_space
 cd nim_nighty_space